Are You, Your Family and Business Prepared?

-Some citizens have Special Needs, that can range from mobility issues, medical problems, oxygen use, the need for electricity, help in evacuations, etc. It is important for emergency officials to know where folks live and what type of assistance they may need.
+Some citizens have Special Needs which range from mobility issues, medical problems, oxygen use, the need for electricity, help in evacuations, etc. It is important for emergency officials to know where folks in need of special assistance live and what type of assistance they may need.
 This link will discuss those issues and also provide an additional link to the Utah Special Needs Registry.

 - If A Disaster Happens -

-If we have a disaster in our community it can be from any number of hazards, earthquake, fire, explosion, utility disruptions, etc. Look at this link for the basics of how you, your family and your employees should react to an unexpected emergency in our community.
+A disaster in our community could entail any number of hazards, earthquake, fire, explosion, utility disruptions, etc. Look at this link for the basics of how you, your family, and/or your employees should react to an unexpected emergency in our community.

 The following links provide valuable additional information on some of the Risks and Hazards that might occur in our community: